For Subhashini 'Sharad Yadav’, protecting father's turf, legacy uphill task on poll debut

 Locals are divided in their appraisals of the government and the opposition.

-Tej Narain Yadav, Raj Kumar Yadav, Ram Chandra Sah and Sunil Kumar gave pass mark to the JD(U), happy with the development work carried out by the Nitish Kuamr government.
+Tej Narain Yadav, Raj Kumar Yadav, Ram Chandra Sah and Sunil Kumar gave pass mark to the JD(U), happy with the development work carried out by the Nitish Kumar government.

 However, others highlighted joblessness and what they perceived as corruption under the NDA government.